esl/MongooseIM/doc/authentication-methods/client-certificate.md

 Its value must include a `cyrsasl_external` item.
 Obviously the list may be longer, if the system should support both the certificate and password based authentication.

-The `SASL EXTERNAL` authentication method requires a client digital certificate.
+The `SASL EXTERNAL` authentication method requires a digital client certificate.
 This digital certificate should contain `xmppAddr` field(s), which is always checked first.
-If there is more than one JID specified in `xmppAddr` fields, the client must include authorisation entity which corresponds to the one of the specified JIDs.
+If there is more than one JID specified in the `xmppAddr` fields, the client must include the authorisation entity which corresponds to the one of the specified JIDs.

 When no `xmppAddr` is specified, the `cn` (common name) field might be used to provide client's username, but it is optional (enabled by default).
-Usage of a `cn` field can be disabled by adding `{authenticate_with_cn, false}` tuple to the list of `auth_opts` in MongooseIM config file.
+Usage of a `cn` field can be disabled by adding the `{authenticate_with_cn, false}` tuple to the list of `auth_opts` in MongooseIM config file.

-If the client certificate does not contain a JID, the client must provide JID in authorisation entity.
+If the client certificate does not contain a JID, the client must provide one in authorisation entity.

 For the details please refer to [XEP-0178 Best Practices for Use of SASL EXTERNAL with Certificates](https://xmpp.org/extensions/xep-0178.html).